Elliott-Tay/EEP-Parking-System/README.md

 - Devops: Circle CI for CI/CD and Docker if there is a need for package management.

 This application will hosted locally on a PC as this will be distributed to the various carparks in Singapore.
-We will explore a method where all the PCs will be connected centrally to a central operating system where we can change all the functions in the various PMS like holidays by configuring it in the central operating system.
+We will explore a method where all the PCs will be connected centrally to a central operating system where we can change all the functions in the various PMS like holidays by configuring it in the central operating system or the central database for shared information.

 ## Setup of repo